bedrock-mc/plugin/README.md

 # Dragonfly Plugin System

-Write plugins for your Minecraft Bedrock server in whatever language you love.
-This gRPC bridge sits on top of the [Dragonfly](https://github.com/df-mc/dragonfly) server and lets external processes stream protobuf events and actions without touching the core runtime.
+Write plugins for your Minecraft Bedrock server in any language, built on top of the [Dragonfly](https://github.com/df-mc/dragonfly) server software.

 ## Why Dragonfly Plugins?